cran-task-views/Optimization/Optimization.md

     particularly suited for model predictive control (MPC) applications;
     the ROI plugin `r pkg("ROI.plugin.qpoases")` makes it accessible for R users. \[QP\]
--   `r pkg("QPmin")` is active set method solver for the solution of indefinite quadratic programs, subject to lower bounds on linear functions of the variables. \[QP\]
 -   `r pkg("mixsqp")` implements the "mix-SQP" algorithm, based on sequential quadratic programming (SQP), for maximum likelihood estimations in finite mixture models.